-An exception is made in section 14(d) when an arbitrator or representative of an arbitration organization asserts a claim against a party to the arbitration proceeding.
+An exception is made in Section 14(d)(1) for situations such as when an arbitrator, arbitration organization, or representative of an arbitration organization asserts a claim against a party to the arbitration proceeding.
 For instance, an arbitrator may bring an action against one of the parties for nonpayment of fees to the arbitrator and may have to give testimony in order to recover.
-If in an action by the arbitrator to recover a fee the other party files a counterclaim against the arbitrator attacking the award, the intent of this section is that the arbitrator can testify as to the arbitrator's claim, but the arbitrator cannot be required to testify or produce records as to the party's counterclaim attacking the merits of the award.
+If, in an action by the arbitrator to recover a fee, the other party files a counterclaim against the arbitrator attacking the award, the intent of this section is that the arbitrator can testify as to the arbitrator's claim, but the arbitrator cannot be required to testify or produce records as to the party's counterclaim attacking the merits of the award.
 Otherwise the party can circumvent the general rule against requiring an arbitrator to provide testimony by forcing an action by the arbitrator, for instance, by the party not paying a contractually required fee for the arbitrator's services.